android-linux-stable/notes/README.md

 # Index

-- `msm-4.4-conflict-resolution.md` These are the notes for all the conflicts in the [msm-4.4](https://github.com/nathanchance/msm-4.4) repository, which is plain CAF source with the latest linux-stable merged in.
+- `msm-4.4-conflict-resolution.md` These are the notes for all the conflicts in the [msm-4.4-linux-stable](https://github.com/nathanchance/msm-4.4-linux-stable) repository, which is plain CAF source with the latest linux-stable merged in.
+- `op5-conflict-resolution.md` These are the notes for all the conflicts in the [op5-linux-stable](https://github.com/nathanchance/op5-linux-stable) repository, which is the stock OnePlus 5 source with the latest linux-stable merged in.